CM-Well/CM-Well/server/cmwell-docs/cmwell-infodocs/Tutorial.Docker.md

 # A Brief CM-Well Docker Tutorial #

-This pages describes how you can get started with CM-Well, by running some basic workflows over a private CM-Well Docker instance.
+This page describes how to get started with CM-Well, by running some basic workflows over a private CM-Well Docker instance.

 First, learn about [CM-Well Docker and how to install and run it](Tools.UsingCM-WellDocker.md).